arash-sahami/k8test/README.md

 # Problem
-Event though we have assigned all kind of permission to the service account in the yaml file, the call to `ReadNamespacedPodStatusAsync` fails probebly due to lack of previliges.
+Event though we have assigned all kind of permission to the service account in the yaml file, the call to `ReadNamespacedPodStatusAsync` fails due to lack of privileges.

 However the call to `DeleteNamespacedPodAsync` to delete an existing pod is successful.